How to Avoid the Trap of the Collapsed Narcissist

 Collapsed narcissists may become suicidal, they may engage in self-mutiliation, such as cutting behaviors or other violence toward themselves.
 They may refuse to get out of bed or be unable to stop crying.
 They may become violent.
 They can even have a psychotic break or hallucinations.
 This is how great the stress is for the narcissist when their imaginary world does not remain intact.
 This is how devastating and poisonous their reality is.
 Collapsed narcissists can be very dangerous, as well.
 These are people with no empathy who are angry, upset and feel they have nothing to lose.
 That's a dangerous combination.
 They are also dangerous in another way.

 As stated earlier, this is the stage where many people are convinced to try again with the narcissist.
 They believe in the narcissist's hysteria and neediness.
 And why shouldn't they?
 It's real.
 People's internal lie detectors don't go off in these situations because there is no lie to detect.
 The problem is that even though it's true, this is still another manipulation.
 The narcissist is still a narcissist.
 There has been no change, and this behavior should never be taken as an indication that there has been.
 Yes, it looks dramatic and yes, it seems sincere.
 It is, in fact, both of these things.
 But it's temporary.
+A breakdown is not a breakthrough.

 As soon as the narcissist has what they want again, the collapsed facade will be back in place and you will eventually be face to face with the same old thing again: an ungrateful, disrespectful, abusive, childish tyrant.
 These are the two faces of the narcissist, and that's all there is.
 They are as flat, predictable and one dimensional as the characters projected onto a movie screen, which is basically all they are anyway.
 The narcissist doesn't want the relationship back because they love you.
 They want the relationship back because they need you to carry their emotions for them, to prop them up when they are low and to be their punching bag when they can't take their internal struggles anymore.
 There is nothing for you here, there is certainly no love here.
-They may think that's love, and they may say call it love but it isn't.
+They may think that's love, and they may call it love but it isn't.
 It's narcissism.